harrymchugh/pinns/README.md

 - PINN alone
 - Hybrid OpenFOAM-PINN solver

+### Reproducability
+Include definition files and various auxiliary files needed to build a Docker/Apptainer file so that the work can be run agnostically with whatever hardware is available.
+  - c
+  - Run on bare-metal like Archer/Cirrus/Laptop
+  - allow to run on Codespaces with devcontainer.json
+  - supply a Colab notebook to run on Google Colab

 ### Likely future work
 PINNs are set in terms of their computational domain so if all the above works then using DeepONets would be desirable to generalise the problem.